EAGrimaldi/color_code/README.md

 # color_code
-A quick syntax file for taking color coded notes in sublime text, compatible with your favorite sublime text color scheme.
+A quick syntax file for taking color coded notes in sublime text, compatible with all your favorite color schemes out of the box.

-For my personal use.
+For my personal use, mostly.

+Written with Sublime Text Build 4121.

 # Current highlights: